litebird/litebird_sim/docs/source/scanning.rst

       detector_quats=[det.quat],
   )

-  # Make room for the xyz vectors in the detector's reference frame
+  # Make room for the xyz vectors in the detector reference frame
   det_vec = np.empty_like(ecl_vec)

   # Do the rotation!